Subspace clustering using a symmetric low-rank representation: Experiments

 \section{Experiments}

-In this section, we evaluated the performance of the proposed LRRSC algorithm using a series of experiments on publicly available databases, the extended Yale B and Hopkins 155 databases (the Matlab source code of our method is available at http://www.machineilab.org/users/chenjie).
-We compared the performance of LRRSC with several state-of-the-art subspace clustering algorithms (LRR \cite{Liu2010LRR}, LRR-PSD \cite{Ni2010LRRPSD}, SSC \cite{Elhamifar2013SSC}, low rank subspace clustering (LRSC) \cite{Favarob2011LRSC, Vidala2013LRSC} and local subspace affinity (LSA) \cite{Yang2006MotionSeg}).
+In this section, we evaluated the performance of the proposed LRRSC algorithm and its variant (eLRRSC) using a series of experiments on publicly available databases, the extended Yale B, Hopkins 155 and penguin databases (the Matlab source code of our method is available at http://www.machineilab.org/users/chenjie).
+We compared the performance of LRRSC with several state-of-the-art subspace clustering algorithms (LRR \cite{Liu2010LRR}, LRR-PSD \cite{Ni2010LRRPSD}, SSC \cite{Elhamifar2013SSC}, low rank subspace clustering (LRSC) \cite{Favarob2011LRSC, Vidala2013LRSC} and SLRR \cite{Chen2016SLRR}.
 As there is no source code publicly available for LRR-PSD, we implemented the LRR-PSD algorithm according to its theory.
+For LRSC, we chose the noisy data version of (${P_3}$) as its instance.
 For the other algorithms, we used the source codes provided by their authors.